 - Action.Submit - take the result of the submit and send it to the source.
 How you send it to the source of the card is entirely up to you.

 - Action.ShowCard - invokes a dialog and renders the sub-card into that dialog.
 Note that you only need to handle this if

 ShowCardActionModeis set to

 Render a card

-After you acquire a card from some source, simply call the renderer and pass in the card.
-You will to get back a native UI object which represents your card rendered into your UI framework.
-Add the card to your UI and you are done.
+After you acquire a card payload, simply call the renderer and pass in the card.
+You will to get back a native UI object made up of the card contents.
+Now just put this UI somewhere in your app.

 There are several ways you can customize what is rendered.